soyfish/soyfish_aphasia_project/README.md

 Changes to add:
 1. Dynamic to different screen sizes
-2. Clean up the presentation a bit
+2. Clean up the webpage GUI
-3. Clean up and comment the code as needed
+3. Clean up the code / comments / file structure

 Usage:
 1. Try to guess the image eg. Apple